DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Cort.md

 ### General <i class="ri-checkbox-blank-line"></i>
 Cort is a naive mycanid manipulated and influenced by Daelkyr.
 He is kind but ruthless and often gullible.

-He is bald and frail
+He is bald and frail, often wearing a thick ragged cloak.
 His body surrounds the [Rotten Heart](../../Elements-of-the-Prophecy/1-Rotten-Heart.md).

 ***